mukoe-project/mukoe/README.md

 # MuKoe

+MuKoe is an implementation of MuZero using Ray as the distributed orchestrator on GKE.
+We provide examples with Atari.

 ## Environment setup
-To set up the software environment used in Mukoe, feel free to utilize our provided [docker](docker/) files and scripts to build both the CPU and TPU docker images:
+To set up the software environment used in MuKoe, feel free to utilize our provided [docker](docker/) files and scripts to build both the CPU and TPU docker images:

 ```
 ./scripts/build_docker.sh $GCP_PROJECT_ID all